AppImageCrafters/appimage-builder-docs/source/reference/recipe.rst

 pacman
 ------

-This section can be used to instruct `appimage-builder` to deploy packages using the `pacman` package manager.
+Use ``pacman`` to deploy packages to your ``AppDir``.
 It uses the pacman configuration from the host system by default but can be modified using the following keys:

 - **Architecture**: (Optional) define the architecture to be used by pacman
 - **repositories**: (Optional) define additional repositories